 Q&A with James Olson

-How Whole Brain Thinking Can Save the Future is a practical, science-based, self-help book focused on how we can more consciously and creatively manage the information that comes to mind.
-James Olson’s original purpose was to help men better understand the thought processes of women, but it quickly became clear that neither hemisphere could be understood in isolation.
-They are a team.
-Approaching the subject of neuroscience, particularly neuropsychology, from the perspective of a management-trained, holistic philosopher acting as a science reporter, Olson has followed up on the research into consciousness that won Roger Sperry a Nobel Prize in 1981 and spawned widespread public interest in how the split in our brain impacts our thinking and other behaviors.
+How Whole Brain Thinking Can Save the Future is a practical, science-based, self-help book focused on how we can more consciously and creatively manage the information that comes to mind for our consideration.
+Approaching the subject of neuroscience, particularly neuropsychology, from the perspective of a management-trained, holistic philosopher acting as a science reporter, Olson has followed up on the research into consciousness that earned Roger Sperry a Nobel Prize in 1981 and spawned widespread public interest in how the lateral division in our brain impacts our thinking and other behaviors.

-What can we learn about the nature of our thoughts and how they affect our decision-making and our lives from looking at the brain?
+What can we learn about the nature of our thoughts and how they affect our decision-making and our lives by looking at the brain?

-The holistic right half of the brain acts in ways that are generally peaceful.
-Its operating system is one that seeks harmony and service to others.
+The holistic right half of the brain acts in ways that are generally peaceful since its viewpoint is holistic and constructive.
+It sees and show us unity and seeks to unify.
+Its operating system, energized by love, guides us to pursue harmony and service to others.

 How does the split in our brain affect our politics?

-Where might we start if we are to bring our polarized cultural system into greater balance?
+How do we bring our polarized culture into greater balance?

 How can understanding the brain hemispheres help men better understand women and promote peace between the sexes?

 My goal in writing this book was to explain the holistic perspective, the brain perspective that informs most women.
-Women have a different perception of the world, in large part, because they see the world from a different cosmic vantage point, a holistic one that sees the world as in integral whole, rather than the typical male vantage point, which is to focus on individual aspects of it in a sequential process.
+Right-brain-dominant women have a different perception of the world, in large part, because they see it from a different vantage point, a holistic one that sees the world as an integral whole.
+Contrast this with the typical male whose vantage point focuses on individual aspects of things and does so sequentially, one aspect at a time.
 To begin to understand women, men need to understand the right-brain perspective.
-Although there is a lot more to understanding women than understanding their genetically determined perspective, perspective is a great place to start since it tends to dominate their perception and guide their response.
+Although there is a lot more to understanding women than understanding their perspective, perspective is the place to start since it tends to dominate their perception and guide their response.

 What is the impact of brain dominance and perspective on religion?

 The upper management of most religious organizations consists entirely of males, and most males are left-brain directed.
-Consequently, most religious organizations are directed according to how the dualistic left hemisphere perceives and responds.
-The dualistic hemisphere is inherently focused on the differences among religions and is competitive.
-Its operating system is predominately focused on physical matters; consequently, physical choices tend to overshadow spiritual matters in the minds of left-brain-directed spiritual leaders.
-As a result, they are led to focus on minor details such as what kind of food a person can eat, and on what days, or whether they can work on holy days, rather than on more important spiritual matters such as unity and peace.
-Left-brain-directed individuals are more interested in what their thoughts are telling them than in what their feelings reveal, but the concept of God is probably best understood through feelings such as love and peace.
-That’s not to say that left-brain-directed individuals are unaware of the some of the right-brain attributes of religion, only that their dominant brain is poorly equipped to deal with them as compared to individuals guided by their right hemisphere.
-Because males rely on the left brain to guide them and are in charge of decision-making, religions are inherently separative and competitive rather than unity seeking and cooperative.
-Thus, for the most part they resist the reading of each other’s books or learning from an exchange of views, and tend to set up rules that inhibit such practices.
+Consequently, most religious organizations are directed according to how the dualistic left hemisphere perceives and responds to life.
+The left hemisphere is inherently focused on the differences and is competitive.
+Its operating system is predominately focused on physical matters.
+Consequently, among left-brain-directed spiritual leaders, religious differences are highlighted, creating a natural sense of separation and competition among religions.
+Since physical choices overshadow spiritual matters, religious leaders tend to focus on physical details such as what kind of food a person can eat and on what days they can eat it, and whether or not they can work on holy days, rather than focus on more important spiritual matters such as unity and peace.
+Left-brain-directed individuals are more interested in what their thoughts are telling them than in what their feelings reveal, even though the concept of God is probably best understood through feelings such as love and peace.
+That’s not to say that left-brain-directed individuals are unaware of the right-brain attributes of religion, only that their dominant brain is poorly equipped to deal with them as compared to individuals guided by their right hemisphere.
+Because left-brain-dominant males make the decisions that guide religion, the institutions they lead tend to be separative and competitive rather than unity-seeking and cooperative.
+Thus, for the most part, our religious institutions not only shun the reading of each other’s books and avoid an exchange of views, but also tend to set up rules that prohibit such practices.
 It is ironic that right-brain-dominant women are mentally much better equipped to lead religion than men are, but are not allowed to.

-How did you discover that homosexuality was the result of a reversal in brain dominance, and would you explain what brain dominance reversal is?
+How did you discover that homosexuality is result of brain dominance?

-My discovery began as a result of preparing a chart listing the functional characteristics of the two hemispheres.
+My discovery began as a result of preparing a table listing the functional characteristics of the two hemispheres.
 It soon became apparent that the left side gives us masculine characteristics and that the right side gives us feminine characteristics.
-But I had read that sometimes the two sides were reversed—e.g., women are sometimes directed by their masculine hemisphere.
-That led me to inquire what happens to males when the feminine side of the brain is dominant?
-That was the trigger that led me to this discovery.
-By dominance reversal I refer to a reversal of the prevailing pattern of dominance, meaning the one most of us experience, which in males is the operating system that gives us masculine characteristics, and in females, the operating system that gives us feminine characteristics.
+But I was aware that sometimes the two sides were reversed—for example, women are sometimes directed by a dominant masculine hemisphere.
+That led me to inquire what happens to these women.
+This was the event that led me to this discovery.

 Do you believe that sexual orientation can be changed?

-No. Genetic dominance determines our brain’s operating system, and from our brain’s operating system we acquire the characteristics that we associate with gender.
-I see no scientific evidence that we can change the dominance that genetic forces establish.
+No. One of three types of genetic dominance determines our brain’s operating system, and from our brain’s operating system we acquire the characteristics that we associate with gender.
+I see no scientific evidence that we can change the dominance that genetic forces have established.
 Likewise, I see no compelling antidotal evidence that suggests we can change.

 What can you tell us about the diversity we see in the gay community, among gay males, for example?

-I am convinced we all have two genders (as a result of brain input and output being independent variables), but when both genders are the same, it’s like having one gender, and as a result, this characteristic has long gone undiscovered.
-The same diversity that we see in the gay community also exists in the straight community for the same reason.
-Whether you are an effeminate straight male or an effeminate gay male, it appears to be the result of having two genders.
-The input of information to the brain establishes the gender that determines the body type (sex) that we are attracted to (male or female).
-Brain output then creates an external response, and it too depends on which genetically determined operating system is controlling the flow of information.
-So if a male’s genetically determined output is guided by an operating system that is feminine, regardless of whether he is straight or gay, he is going to exhibit some degree of feminine tendency—though such tendencies can vary greatly in strength, so he might be strongly feminine, or his femininity might be so subdued that it is difficult to observe.
+Since information input to the brain (what we sense of our world) is independent of information output (what we decide to do in response), the two processes are independently variable.
+As a consequence of this situation, I am convinced that there are two avenues through which gender can be expressed, although when both genders are the same, it’s no different than having one gender, and as a result, the possibility of having two genders has long gone undiscovered.
+The same diversity that we see in the gay community also exists in the straight community, and for the same reason.
+Whether someone is an effeminate straight male or an effeminate gay male, the femininity appears to be the result of having this second expression of gender.
+Note that information input and output affect our sexuality in different ways.
+Information input determines the body type (sex) that we are attracted to (male or female).
+Information output creates an external response that shows up as masculine or feminine behavior (or a combination), depending on which operating system is in charge.
+If a male’s genetically-determined output is guided by a feminine operating system, regardless of whether he is straight or gay, he is going to exhibit some degree of feminine behavior—though such tendencies can vary greatly in strength.
+Consequently, he might be strongly feminine, or his femininity might be so subdued that it is difficult to observe.